What Is Google Analytics?

 This report helps you get a better grasp of how your site visitors actually convert into subscribers or customers.

 Google Analytics has a special report just for eCommerce websites.
 This report requires a special Ecommerce tracking snippet to work.

 As the name suggests, this is a visual of your site’s most common conversion paths.

 This is especially helpful for identifying which pages generate the most conversions for you.

-Google Analytics Tutorial – Beginner To Expert: An excellent video tutorial on how to get the most out of Google Analytics, with a focus on attribution and UTM parameters.
+Google Analytics Tutorial – Beginner To Expert: An excellent video tutorial on how to get the most out of Google Analytics.